 - Alabote: A popular restaurant for seafood in Ribeira Grande.

 - Bar Caloura: Great grilled fish with a gorgeous view to the sea.
 Impossibly busy though.

 - Tukatulá: Don’t expect a fancy cuisine – it’s actually a beach bar – but all the snacks are good.
 And the view to Santa Bárbara beach is bliss.

-Where to stay in São Miguel
+Vegetarian Restaurants in São Miguel 🍃

-My top hotel recommendations in São Miguel
+Booking a hotel in São Miguel

 More resources to know more about the Azores